Siriusmart/youtube-tui/docs/src/installation.md

-cargo install youtube-tui # install with all default features cargo install youtube-tui --no-default-features # install without any features enabled cargo install youtube-tui --no-default-features -F 'halfblock' # install with only HalfBlocks support (but not Sixels) cargo install youtube-tui --no-default-features -F 'halfblock' -F 'sixel' # can install with multiple features by doing this cargo install youtube-tui --all-features # install with all features (even if not included in default)
+cargo install youtube-tui # install with all default features cargo install youtube-tui --no-default-features # install without any features enabled cargo install youtube-tui --no-default-features -F 'halfblock' # install with only HalfBlocks support (but not Sixels) cargo install youtube-tui --no-default-features -F 'clipboard' -F 'sixel' # can install with multiple features by doing this cargo install youtube-tui --all-features # install with all features (even if not included in default)
 ```